 Female of Osmia (Neosmia) bicolor (Schrank, 1781) carrying leaf pulp into her nest in a snail shell of Arianta arbustorum to close the single brood cell within the shell.
 Foto A. Krebs.

 Osmiini – a fascinating group of solitary bees

-The osmiine bees (Megachilidae, Osmiini), which comprise 15 genera and roughly 1150 species worldwide, occur on all continents except South America, Australia and Antarctica (Michener, 2007; Praz et al., 2008b; Ungricht et al., 2008).
+The osmiine bees (Megachilidae, Osmiini), which comprise 15 genera and roughly 1150 species worldwide, occur on all continents except South America, Australia and Antarctica (Michener, 2007; Praz et al., 2008b; Ungricht et al., 2008; but see Gonzalez and Griswold, 2011).
 They are especially diversified in mediterranean and desertic climates of southern Africa, southwestern North America and the Palaearctic.
 With 10 genera and about 700 species, the Palaearctic osmiine bee fauna is particularly diverse.